 The mine is a vacuum.
 As we proceeded, our group couldn’t open the next door before closing the door behind us.
 A few times the door slammed shut loudly.

-The salt mine consists of almost 2,400 chambers connected with corridors 150 miles long in total.
-All this is situated on nine levels at depths ranging from 210 to 1,073 feet.
+The salt mine consists of almost 2,400 chambers connected with corridors 150 miles in total.
+All of this is situated on nine levels at depths ranging from 210 to 1,073 feet.
 We explored about 1% of the mine.

 The salt mine was excavated between the 17th and 19th centuries by digging.
 It took them years to excavate one chamber.
 There are no natural shafts.
 Everything was hand dug.
 The mine opened to visitors in the 2nd half of the 18th century.

 First we walked down 54 floors (380 steps) to reach the 210-foot level.